 Nursing staff: will assess the needs of the student, develop a success plan with the student according to the assessment and then continue to follow up with the student.

-You can walk the student down to the Health Clinic and talk to one of our nurses who are trained in assessing physical and mental health concerns.
+You can walk the student down to the Wellness Services and talk to one of our nurses who are trained in assessing physical and mental health concerns.

 Mental health concerns or difficulty coping